Welcome to Old who’s, top-ten worst episodes countdown.

 Homicidal, drooling ‘Bertie Bassett’/’Mr Blobbie’ on speed (the Kandyman), who kills the prisoners of leader Helen B (by melting them with sweety gunge).
 Tears the integrity and impact out of a story, which was a thinly veiled (and could have been very effective) protest statement – on Thatcher’s 80’s Britain.

 The Kandyman character was quietly dropped, after (Bertie) Basset sweets threatened legal action.

 3) Mysterious Planet – Season 23 – Sixth Doctor

-The last full story written by Who writing supremo Robert Holmes (prior to his death).
-Sadly fails to live up to his legacy or setup the Trial Of A Timelord – season 23 on fire.
+The last full story, written by Who writing supremo Robert Holmes (prior to his death).
+Sadly, fails to live up to his legacy – or set the Trial Of A Timelord – season 23 – on fire.

-Not helped by a poor turn from Carry-On‘s Joan Sims; horribly miscast as a ‘Bodicea’-type warrior woman.
+Not helped by a poor turn, from Carry-On‘s Joan Sims; horribly miscast – as a ‘Bodicea’-type warrior queen.